cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-row--new-issue.md

 ---
 name: "[ROW] New Issue"
-about: Issues for the Right of Way app
+about: Issues for the Right of Way Portal
-title: "[ROW] New Issue"
+title: "[ROW] Type: New Issue"
-labels: 'Product: ROW Portal, Service: Apps'
+labels: 'Product: ROW Portal, Service: Apps, Workgroup: ROW'
 assignees: TracyLinder

 ---